Centre for Addiction and Mental Health

-Dr. Voineskos is Director of the Slaight Family Centre for Youth in Transition, and is Head of the Kimel Family Translational Imaging-Genetics Laboratory.
-He is also Canada Research Chair in Neuroimaging of Schizophrenia, and Associate Professor of Psychiatry at the University of Toronto.
+Dr. Voineskos is Director of the Slaight Family Centre for Youth in Transition, and is Head of the Kimel Family Translational Imaging-Genetics Laboratory in the Campbell Family Mental Health Research Institute at CAMH.
+He is also Associate Professor of Psychiatry at the University of Toronto.

 Areas of Research

 Dr. Voineskos’s work combines multi-modal neuroimaging and genetics approaches to map gene effects on brain circuitry with a view to discovering vulnerability pathways for severe mental illness using a lifespan approach.
 He also holds a special interest in leading early identification and intervention for young people with emerging mental illness.

 A related area of Dr. Voineskos’s work includes using structural and functional neuroimaging in medication-based, brain stimulation, and behavioural treatment studies in schizophrenia and related disorders.
 This approach identifies the effects of existing and new treatments on brain structure and function, and aims to use neuroimaging to predict treatment response.
 He is currently leading several multi-site neuroimaging studies in North America.
 He currently holds operating funding as Principal Investigator from the NIMH (R01MH099167 and R01MH102324), CIHR, CFI, Ontario MRI, OMHF, and as a NARSAD Independent Investigator.